For Colgate-Palmolive Company [CL], Analyst sees a rise to $83. What next?

 Bernstein have made an estimate for Colgate-Palmolive Company shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on February 02, 2022.
 While these analysts kept the previous recommendation, Wells Fargo dropped their target price from $78 to $76.
 The new note on the price target was released on January 31, 2022, representing the official price target for Colgate-Palmolive Company stock.
 Previously, the target price had yet another raise from $90 to $91, while Morgan Stanley kept a Equal-Weight rating on CL stock.
 On January 31, 2022, analysts decreased their price target for CL shares from 91 to 90.

-Colgate-Palmolive Company [CL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.52.
-With this latest performance, CL shares dropped by -5.19% in over the last four-week period, additionally sinking by -2.67% over the last 6 months – not to mention a drop of -0.86% in the past year of trading.
+Colgate-Palmolive Company [CL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.26.
+With this latest performance, CL shares dropped by -6.32% in over the last four-week period, additionally sinking by -2.65% over the last 6 months – not to mention a drop of -2.14% in the past year of trading.

 Colgate-Palmolive Company’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.70 and a Current Ratio set at 1.10.